zezutom/scrapit/README.md

    "body":"<?xml version=\"1.0\"?><api batchcomplete=\"\"><query><normalized><n from=\"mockingbird\" to=\"Mockingbird\" /></normalized><pages><page pageid=\"219378\" ns=\"0\" title=\"Mockingbird\" /></pages></query></api>"
 }
 ```
-To guarantee an authentic replay, gleaner stores not only the response data represented by the `body` entry, but it also preserves the response code as well as all of the response headers.
+To guarantee an authentic replay, Scrapit stores not only the response data represented by the `body` entry, but it also preserves the response code as well as all of the response headers.

 Suppose you want to simulate that the respective API call returns a specific status code, let's say 201 instead of 200.
 In this case you simply modify the `code` entry in the relevant file and resubmit the API call:
 ```